Moment-Inc/Web-Standards/css.md

 ###ID Selectors

 While it is possible to select elements by ID in CSS, it should generally be considered an anti-pattern.
 ID selectors introduce an unnecessary high level of specificity to your rule declarations.
 Most importantly, they are not re-usable.
+And they are put to better use by using them to select elements with JS.
+So, in order to avoid problems with change in class names, and JS functionality being broken, do not use IDs as they are reserved for JS functionality.

 ###Quotes

 Neither CSS nor Sass require strings to be quoted, but because the vast majority of other languages do require strings to be quoted, and for the sake of consistency, we believe strings should be quoted in all situations other than the few detailed below.
 Besides consistency, there are several other reasons for this choice:

 - color names are treated as colors when unquoted
-- most syntax highlighters will choke on unquoted strings
+- most syntax highlighters will throw an error on unquoted strings
 - helps with general readability

 URLs: